bpeddapudi/website-inspirations/README.md

 ### Run with Gitpod

 This app can also be run in Gitpod.
-We recommend running using Gitpod to build and run this app on the browser.
+If you plan to use Gitpod, we recommend running using Gitpod classic to build and run this app on the browser.
 To run this app in Gitpod you will need -
 - Github account
 - Gitpod Classic account